DayZ Files Explained

 How Preset Chances Work

-cargo chanceorattachments chanceis the weight of the whole preset when another file references that preset by name.- Each nested
+cargo chanceorattachments chanceis the weight of the whole preset when another file references that preset by name. -

 item chanceis the relative weight for the individual item entries inside that preset. - This file does not decide whether an item exists in the economy.
 It only decides which contents/attachments are rolled once a spawnable type points at a preset.